Dr. Thomas Pani

 If you already simulate, you are ahead of most teams.
 A spec-based oracle usually increases signal immediately.

-Recent examples of executable specs, model checking, and reliability work.
+Recent examples of executable specs, model checking, protocol fuzzing, and reliability work.

 2025